eduMFA/eduMFA/doc/installation/database.rst

 MariaDB
 ^^^^^^^

-MariaDB is supported in version 11.8.
+MariaDB (also with Galera) is supported in version 11.8.
 Other versions may work too but are not tested.

 Notes:

 - Please make sure that ``innodb_snapshot_isolation`` is enabled.
 This is the default starting from version 11.6.2.
-- If you are using Galera, avoid using a multi-primary setup.
-Try to only write to one node at a time.

 ..
 TODO: should it specify which isolation level to configure?